cabforum/smime/SBR.md

 If the Subordinate CA Certificate includes the `id-kp-emailProtection` extended key usage, then the Subordinate CA Certificate MUST include the Name Constraints X.509v3 extension with constraints on `rfc822Name` and `directoryName` as follows:

-a.
-For each `rfc822Name` in `permittedSubtrees`:
-  i.
-Each `rfc822Name` MUST contain either a FQDN or a U+002E FULL STOP (".") character followed by a FQDN.
+   1. For each `rfc822Name` in `permittedSubtrees`, each `rfc822Name` MUST contain either a FQDN or a U+002E FULL STOP (".") character followed by a FQDN.
 The `rfc822Name` MUST NOT contain an email address.
 The CA MUST confirm that the Applicant has registered the FQDN contained in the `rfc822Name` or has been authorized by the domain registrant to act on the registrant's behalf in line with the verification practices of [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control).

-b.
-For each `directoryName` in `permittedSubtrees`, the CA MUST confirm the Applicant's and/or Subsidiary's Organizational name and location such that end entity certificates issued from the subordinate CA Certificate will be in compliance with [Section 7.1.2.4](#7124-all-certificates).
+   2. For each `directoryName` in `permittedSubtrees`, the CA MUST confirm the Applicant's and/or Subsidiary's Organizational name and location such that end entity certificates issued from the subordinate CA Certificate will be in compliance with [Section 7.1.2.4](#7124-all-certificates).

 ### 7.1.6 Certificate policy object identifier